-- Keep track of include your assets and property with value, like art, clothes, collectibles, home furnishing, real estate, savings, stocks, and vehicles.
-It is unlikely that your personal belongings are sold in a Chapter 7 bankruptcy, but this may not be exempt in every state.
+- Keep track of your assets and property with value, like art, clothes, collectibles, home furnishing, real estate, savings, stocks, and vehicles.
+It's unlikely that your personal belongings will be sold in a Chapter 7 bankruptcy but this may not be exempt in every state.

-- You can file for a Chapter 7 bankruptcy if your income is at or under the state median (this also allows for your family and dependents).
+- You can file for a Chapter 7 bankruptcy if your income is at or under the state median, which allows for your family and dependents.
 If your income is above the state median, you move on to the means test, which uses a form to compare your disposable income to debts and determines if you have enough income to partially or fully pay your debts over a five year payment period.
-If you do have extra income, you are going to have to file for a Chapter 13 bankruptcy, which allows you to repay your debts over three to five years instead of discharging them, and lets you keep your property.
-However, if you are a disabled veteran and acquired debt while on active duty, or if your debts are from operating a business, you do not have to undergo the means test.
+If you do have extra income, you will have to file for a Chapter 13 bankruptcy, which allows you to repay your debts over three to five years instead of discharging them, and lets you keep your property.
+However, if you are a disabled veteran and acquired debt while on active duty or if your debts come from operating a business, you do not have to go through a means test.